 Click the 3CX Emergency Notifier desktop icon to launch the web application.

-On the Login page, log in with your credentials.
+Click the Login button to log in to your account

 In the Settings screen, click the License tab